MainaGeofrey/MainaGeofrey/README.md

 - 👋 Hi, I’m @MainaGeofrey
-- 👀 I’m interested in artificial intelligence, machine learning.(software needs to be intelligent)
+- 👀 I’m interested in artificial intelligence, machine learning and backend web develpment using python
 - 🌱 I’m currently learning deep learning using python , Django framework and JavaScript
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on python projects
 - 📫 How to reach me mainageofrey731@gmail.com

 <!---